 You will be very lucky if you are able to buy all the plant-based foods that you desire from a nearby farm or can easily make organic choices.
 For most of us though, this can prove too costly and quite often isn’t actually feasible.
-Therefore, it is important to understand that some plants are affected more drastically by the pollution in soil than others – which basically means that they absorb more of the bad stuff farmers put in their crops.
+Therefore, it is important to understand that some plants are affected more drastically by the pollution in soil than others

 See below my list of the Dirty Fifteen – those foods that I advise you to spend a little more on and ensure you buy organic.
 It is also worth keeping in your mind the Clean Fifteen – these are the fruits and veggies that absorb the fewest pesticides, and therefore in theory, can be bought non-organically.
 This list is updated annually – but you can just search online for any changes, however, in the most-part it remains the same.

 Eating organically grown foods is the only way to avoid the cocktail of chemical poisons present in commercially grown food.
 Many of these chemicals were approved by the Environmental Protection Agency (EPA) before extensive diet testing.

 The National Academy of Sciences reports that 90% of the chemicals applied to foods have not been tested for long-term health effects before being